 The setting up and launch of business-to-business promotional initiatives and platforms, aiming at creating innovative ways and/or using new business models, to distribute/release European audiovisual works.
 The activities should encourage the networking and exchange of information and good practices between professionals.
-These activities should be organised and co-ordinated by a grouping composed of at least 3 different entities from 3 different MEDIA sub-programme countries.
+These activities should be organised and co-ordinated by a grouping composed of at least three different entities from three different MEDIA sub-programme countries.
 Attention should be given to promoting the uptake of new digital tools and business methods.

 The following documents must be attached to the e-Form:

 - Annex 1 - Detailed project description (The Application Form)

 - Annex 2 - Declaration on applicant's honour